team-capex/big-map-archive-api-client/README.md

   include data related to capabilities, requests, and results for requests.

 Options:
-  --bma-config-file FILE          Relative path to the file specifying the
+  --bma-config-file FILE          Path to the YAML file that specifies the
-                                  domain name and a personal access token for the targeted BIG-MAP Archive.  [default:
+                                  domain name and a personal access token for the targeted BIG-MAP Archive.
+See
-                                  bma_config.yaml]
+                                  bma_config.yaml in the GitHub repository.
+                                  [required]
-  --finales-config-file FILE      Relative path to the file specifying the IP
+  --finales-config-file FILE      Path to the YAML file that specifies the IP
                                   address, the port, and the credentials of a user account for the targeted FINALES
-                                  server.  [default: finales_config.yaml]
+                                  server.
+See finales_config.yaml in the
+                                  GitHub repository.  [required]
   --record-id TEXT                Id of the published version for the previous
                                   back-up (e.g., "pxrf9-zfh45").
 For the first
                                   back-up, leave to the default.
-  --metadata-file FILE            Relative path to the file that contains the
+  --metadata-file FILE            Path to the YAML file that contains the
-                                  metadata (title, list of authors, etc) for creating a new version.  [default:
+                                  metadata (title, list of authors, etc) for creating a new version.
+See data/input/examp
-                                  data/input/metadata.yaml]
+                                  le/create_record/metadata.yaml in the GitHub
+                                  repository.  [required]
   --link-all-files-from-previous  Link all files that are already linked to
                                   the previous version to the new version, with the exception of files whose content